networkservicemesh/examples/scripts/vagrant/README.md

 is run for the first time, or after running ```vagrant destroy```

-# Deploying Skydive
+## Deploying Skydive

-If you want to deploy skydive to monitor the networking in kubernetes, use the following commands:
+If you want to deploy `Skydive` to monitor the networking in Kubernetes, use the following commands:

 ```bash
 docker pull skydive/skydive